jthies/WI4450/README.md

 ### Submission

-- add the final report as a PDF file (you may keep a LaTeX file or other source file in the repository, too).
+- Add the final report as a PDF file (you may keep a LaTeX file or other source file in the repository, too).
-- push your latest version of the ``<netid>`` branch to your forked repo
+- Push your latest version of the ``<netid>`` branch to your forked repo
-- create a merge request, using ``<netid>`` as both the source and target branch.
+- Create a merge request, using ``<netid>`` as both the source and target branch.
 If the original repository does not have this branch for your NetID, contact ``j.thies@tudelft.nl``.

 ## Your Tasks